* Russia says bill is for shortfall in volumes of gas imports

 By Pavel Polityuk and Richard Balmforth

-KIEV, Jan 26 (Reuters) - Russia has slapped a $7 billion bill on Ukraine for imports of gas it says Kiev was committed to buy last year but never took, a Ukrainian energy industry source said on Saturday.
+KIEV, Jan 26 Russia has slapped a $7 billion bill on Ukraine for imports of gas it says Kiev was committed to buy last year but never took, Ukrainian energy industry sources and state company Naftogaz said on Saturday.

 The move by Moscow comes just days after the former Soviet republic signed a $10 billion deal with Royal Dutch Shell for shale gas exploration aimed at reducing Ukraine's reliance on costly Russian gas imports.

-It also handed a fresh concern to President Viktor Yanukovich's government as it prepared to meet an International Monetary Fund mission next Tuesday for talks on a possible new $15 billion loan programme to help Kiev meet foreign debt repayments this year.
+It was also a fresh concern for President Viktor Yanukovich's government as it prepared to meet an International Monetary Fund mission on Tuesday for talks on a possible $15 billion loan programme to help meet foreign debt repayments this year.

-But the source said the Kiev government challenged the calculation by Russian gas giant Gazprom and saw a political tinge linked to Thursday's shale deal signed at the World Economic Forum in Davos, Switzerland.
+A separate Ukrainian energy industry source said the move from Moscow was likely linked to Thursday's shale deal signed at the World Economic Forum in Davos, Switzerland.

 Past tensions over energy between the former Soviet allies erupted into open dispute in 2006 and 2009 causing disruption to Russian gas flows via Ukraine to the European Union.

-There was no immediate comment from Russian gas giant Gazprom in Moscow or from Ukraine's state gas company Naftogaz.
-Ukraine's government had no immediate comment either.
+There was no comment from Gazprom in Moscow or from the Ukrainian government.

 "In our opinion, we don't owe anything to anyone.
-All the gas which we should have bought (last year) according to the contract, we bought and have paid for," the energy industry source said.
+All the gas which we should have bought (last year) according to the contract, we bought and have paid for," the energy industry source told Reuters.